Mason-Matthews/G6-Milestone/README.md

  - Boxicon.js (*https://boxicons.com*)
     - Boxicon is used for the trash logo for the delete history function button.

+Troubleshooting bugs and problem resolution solutions came from various forums and DIY/instructional YouTube videos.

 Additional insight was taken from forums and websites such as *stackoverflow.com* and *w3schools.com*.